Cabuya Costa Rica – A Unique Island Cemetery Guide

-This complete guide to Cabuya Cemetery island will tell you all you need to know to have a successful visit including when to visit, what to wear, and fun things to do nearby.
+We created this complete guide to the Cabuya Cemetery island to give you all the details of how to have a successful visit including when to visit, what to wear, and fun things to do nearby while also being respectful of the sacred area and villagers.

-The Cabuya cemetery has been used as a burial ground since the 1700’s.
+The Cabuya cemetery in the remote village of Cabuya has been used as a burial ground since the 1700’s.
+Legend says it all started when local fishermen found a drowned person near the island and buried them there.
 It is still used today, with some of the graves being very recent.

 Several years ago there were bids from developers to buy the island, but the locals refused because of the deep history attached to this haunting island.